Guidelines for Illuminating Your Outside Living Spaces

-When choosing outdoor landscape lighting for a patio, first think how you will use the patio.
+When choosing outdoor landscape lighting for any area, first think about how you will use the area.
 Do you want to see an ambient space out your window?
 Does it need to be easily walkable at night?
 Will you be holding al fresco dinner parties?
-Would you like to include an open-air dance floor?
-Do you want to create a cozy nook for a nightcap around a fire pit?
+Would you like an open-air dance floor?
+Do you want a cozy nook for a nightcap around a fire pit?

 If you have one activity in mind, you can keep the lighting simple with a single switch for all lights.
-If you want to use the patio space for several activities, you may want options.
-To diversify how your patio is lit, you can arrange the lighting into different switched zones, creating flexibility in how the space feels at night.
-Here are five different ways to create unique lighting for your patio.
+If you want to use your space for several activities, you may want options.
+To diversify your landscape lighting, you can arrange it into different switched zones, creating flexibility in how the space feels at night.
+Here are five different ways to customize the lighting for your outdoor spaces.

 1. Provide Functional Light

-In ancient times, sailors preferred dim light to eat their hard tack in ship galleys so they wouldn’t see what their not-so-enticing food.
-In the 21st century, if you have a dinner table outdoors, you will likely want to see your entire spread, as well as your guests!
-Downlights, or directional spot lights with bright light, can be mounted on pergolas, walls, or trees to specifically light a table.
-For these zones, it is important to provide more lumens with higher wattage lamps.
+In ancient times, sailors preferred dim light to eat their hardtack in ship galleys to avoid seeing their not-so-enticing food.
+Nowadays, you will likely want to show off your entire spread, and see your guests.
+Downlights, or directional spotlights with bright light, can be mounted on pergolas, walls, or trees to provide light directly to a table.
+For these zones, it is essential to provide more lumens with higher wattage lamps.

-If you want to provide illumination for safe walking, you can use path lights elevated on posts to cast broad light over walking surfaces.
-Stairs and precarious edges of patios are especially important to provide clear, direct lighting.
-If you are building a new patio, you can put recessed lights in the flatwork and riser lights in steps to provide illumination right where you need it.
+Suppose you want to provide illumination for safe walking.
+In that case, you can use path lights elevated on posts to cast broad light over walking surfaces.
+It is imperative to provide clear, direct lighting to stairs and precarious edges of patios.
+If you are building a new space, you can put recessed lights in the flatwork and riser lights in steps to provide illumination right where you need it.

 2. Define the Edges

-Lighting the edges of your patio or the adjacent landscape can be for function or for feel.
+Lighting the edges of your patio or the adjacent landscape can be for function or ambiance.
 Sometimes it is nice to look out the window and see orderly lighting on the edge of a patio.
 It will make you feel comfortable by extending your visible perimeter when you hear a spooky sound outside.
-In addition, you can light objects in the landscape adjacent to the patio such as boulders, art, tree trunks or plants.
-This makes the patio feel safe and defined even if you aren’t lighting the patio itself.
+In addition, you can light objects in the landscape adjacent to the patio, such as boulders, art, tree trunks, or plants.
+This periphery lighting makes the space feel safe and defined even if you aren’t lighting the patio itself.

 3. Create an Outdoor Room

-It is amazing how a patio can feel open and exposed in the day, but warm and cozy at night with proper lighting.
-Rooms are intended to be comfortable with walls and ceilings at proportionate heights.
-Ancient Greek architecture used the golden ratio of 1:1.61; create a comfortable patio space with a width 1.61 times wider than the perceived ceiling height.
-As a rule of thumb, you can strategically light things to make the space feel a bit wider than it is tall.
+It is remarkable how a patio can feel open and exposed in the day but warm and cozy at night with proper lighting.
+Walls and ceilings at proportionate heights create comfortable spaces.
+Ancient Greek architecture used the golden ratio of 1:1.61; create a restful and secure-feeling patio space with a width 1.61 times wider than the perceived ceiling height.
+As a rule of thumb, you can strategically light things to make the area feel a bit wider than it is tall.
 Use whatever is around – trees, bushes, walls, pergolas, fences – to emphasize this feel.
 Lighting a few select features will cause your mind to connect the dots and feel the geometry of a room you have created.

-Trees are great for this use because you can up light the trunk to create a wall and feather the light into the canopy to define the ceiling at the right height.
-Built structures like pergolas are nice because they can be customized and can provide opportunities to up light, down light, or create wall or ceiling light patterns.
+Trees are great for this use because you can uplight the trunk to create a wall and feather the light into the canopy to define the ceiling at the right height.
+Built structures like pergolas are beneficial because they can be customized and provide opportunities to uplight, downlight, or create wall or ceiling light patterns.

 4. Create Ambiance